Imesh26/Fast-API-Iris/README.md

 ## Why this model?

- This use a scikit-learn Pipeline with `StandardScaler` + `LogisticRegression`.
+ I use a scikit-learn Pipeline with `StandardScaler` + `LogisticRegression`.
 It trains in seconds, performs well on the Iris dataset, and keeps the code easy to read.

 ## Quick start